QuinnKudz/Platformer/README.md

 # Platformer
-Android platformer game made within Android studio Made as part of teh course "Game Development for Android" at Uppsala University in Spring of 2018.
-This project serves as a basic platformer, which utalizes a levelManager that takes a matrix filled with values tied to rescources and generates the playing field.
+Android platformer game made within Android studio Made as part of the course "Game Development for Android" at Uppsala University in Spring of 2018.
+This project serves as a basic platformer, which utilizes a levelManager that takes a matrix filled with values tied to resources and generates the playing field.
 It also features support for 3 types of controls at once, with another method possible with small alteration.
 The 3 controls implemented currently are the virtual joystick, accelerometer and physical controller.
 A game pad is useable if mainactivity.xml is altered by uncommenting the one line that is a comment and then commenting out the line below it.
 You will also need to uncomment the line in the MainActivity class.

 Posted you will find all of the core files needed to build said project.
+Inside the main folder you will find the resources used and the java file, containing all class functions.

 Assets used:
 With exception of a few classes and functions, the code was written alongside Ulf Benjaminsson’s videos for the course